 Ice cream is one of my favorite things to make.
 I love transforming ingredients into another state of being.

-Most ice cream recipes you’ll find on Solid Gold Eats are Philadelphia style, or egg-free.
+Most ice cream recipes you’ll find on Solid Gold Eats are Philadelphia style or egg-free.
 My thickeners will include corn starch and cream cheese.
 This recipe happens to be thick like the custard ice creams that include eggs, but… it doesn’t have eggs in it!

-This chocolate ice cream happened for two reasons: John had been asking for a chocolate flavored ice cream, and I had a single serving of Bailey’s Irish Cream on hand.
+This chocolate ice cream happened for two reasons: Rahul had been asking for a chocolate flavored ice cream, and I had a single serving of Bailey’s Irish Cream on hand.
 Why not throw the two together?

 I prefer Ghirardelli chocolate bars for their consistently great quality.
 It melts well and I like how it naturally breaks up when I need chunks of it for sprinkling into the ice cream like I do here.
 This is the BEST part about making your own ice cream – you don’t have to skimp on your ingredients.
 Bars are better than chips because they’re easier to chop up than the small chips.